About the UMZM

-The University of Montana Zoological Museum (UMZM), a unit of the Division of Biological Sciences of the University of Montana, is committed to the collection and preservation of specimens in the field of vertebrate zoology for the purposes of research, teaching, interpretation, and community service.
+The University of Montana Zoological Museum (UMZM), a unit of the Division of Biological Sciences of the University of Montana, is committed to the collection and preservation of zoological specimens for the purposes of research, education, and community outreach.

 The UMZM maintains permanent research collections for use by researchers within the University and worldwide through our online database and loan program.
 Teaching collections are also maintained for use in courses at the University and outreach purposes.